 - Give it a human-interest tone.

 In other words, ask yourself what you need to say about your business, the problem it solves, and the benefit to a community or audience.

 A compelling headline for a tech startup should read something like:

 Technology Startup ABC Launches New 123 Platform, Solving the Problem of X and Hiring Hundreds.

-Quality journalists will not use your headline as their own, that would be plagiarism, but they may include it as we can see with this published example, from Martechtoday.com.
+Quality journalists will not use your headline as their own, that would be plagiarism, but they may include it as part of their final article.
 Keep in mind that looking for a startup press release example can be super helpful when you’re writing your own!

 Remember, your goal is to get journalists and editors to publish your startup press release almost as is, or contact you for a more thorough piece.
 Announce your business, note that you’ve solved a problem, and put a touch of humanity at the finish.